Global Warming T-Shirt

 In Alaska, the effects of sea ice shrinkage have contributed to higher mortality rates in polar bear cubs, and have led to changes in the denning locations of pregnant females.

-Polar Bears at risk of extinction
+Polar Bears at risk of Extinction

 The key danger posed by climate change is malnutrition or starvation due to habitat loss.
 Polar bears hunt seals from a platform of sea ice.
 Rising temperatures cause the sea ice to melt earlier in the year, driving the bears to shore before they have built sufficient fat reserves to survive the period of scarce food in the late summer and early fall.
 Reduction in sea-ice cover also forces bears to swim longer distances, which further depletes their energy stores and occasionally leads to drowning.
 Besides Insufficient nourishment leads to lower reproductive rates in adult females and lower survival rates in cubs and juvenile bears, in addition to poorer body condition in bears of all ages.